-The TimeShrine is made out of trash you find on Mount Everest.
+The TimeShrine is composed of the typical trash you would find on Mount Everest.
 The pollution masks are the ones Anne also used in the Maldives, resembling Tibetan prayer flags.
 7,000 people per year trek Mount Everest leaving behind an estimated 50 tons of non-degradable trash and around 20 tons of human waste and earning Everest the nickname World’s Highest Garbage Dump.
 Trash, the newest form of human archeology, is everywhere.

 Music credit: Kai Engle - Take a Look Around you

 This TimeShrine documents five days’ worth of plastic bottles, brought ashore by the currents.
-Nine million tons of plastic will end up in the ocean in 2017, the equivalent of dumping one garbage truck of plastic into the water every minute.
+Nine million tons of plastic end up in the ocean every year, the equivalent of dumping one garbage truck of plastic into the water every minute.
 By 2050, the Oceans will contain by weight more plastic than fish.